Koha-Community/kohadocs/source/lists.rst

 .. include:: images.rst

-Lists & Cart
+Lists & cart
 ============

 Lists are a way to save a collection of content on a specific topic or for a specific purpose.
-The Cart is a session specific storage space.
+The cart is a session specific storage space.

 -  *Get there:* More > Lists